Cumulocity-IoT/cumulocity-demo-widget/README.md

 #### Follow the below steps to convert library widget into runtime

+1. Add below script command in the script section of package.json( the one in the root folder) to create shortcut for runtime.

+  "scripts":{
+        "runtime": "gulp --gulpfile ./runtime/gulpfile.js" }

+2. Install the following libararies

+  npm i gulp-inject-string@1.1.2
+  npm i ng-packagr@9.1.1
+  npm i css-loader@3.5.3
+  npm i del@5.1.0
+  npm i delay@4.3.0
+  npm i fs-extra@9.0.0
+  npm i gulp@4.0.2
+  npm i gulp-filter@6.0.0
+  npm i gulp-replace@1.0.0
+  npm i gulp-zip@5.0.1
+  npm i url-loader@4.1.0
+  npm i webpack@4.43.0
+  npm i webpack-cli@3.3.11
+  npm i webpack-external-import@2.2.3

-1. Copy the runtime folder from this project into your angular project.
+3. Copy the runtime folder from this project into your angular project.
-2. Edit the name and interleave values in the package.json to include the new contextPath:
+4. Edit the name and interleave values in the runtime/package.json to include the new contextPath:
 Important: Leave the -CustomWidget on the interleave option, and don't edit the dist/bundle-src/custom-widget.js part

 ```